-- EYFS Profile and tracking - EYFS WELLCOMM screening up to 70 months all children assessed on arrival and then as appropriate for each individual child. - NFER Baseline Assessment - Phonics Screening Test Year 1 - Year 1 & 2 NFER Test Suite 2 - SATs taken at end of Key Stage 1 - NFER Test Suite 2 for Years 3, 4 & 5 - SATs taken at end of Key Stage 2 - Formal exams in all GCSE subjects in June for years 7 to 9 - Formal exams in all GCSE subjects in November and June for years 10 & 11 - GL CATs Year 4, 7 (Pupils joining the senior after Year 7 take CATs on arrival) - Year 1 teacher assessment - Year 1 to 6 end of unit tests in Abacus Maths (Active Learn) - Year 1 to 6 end of unit self-assessment in Literacy - End of unit/topic tests in Senior School - On-going teacher assessment: Observation in lessons, asking questions to individual children, assessment of work.
+- EYFS Profile and tracking - EYFS WELLCOMM screening up to 70 months all children assessed on arrival and then as appropriate for each individual child. - NFER Baseline Assessment - Phonics Screening Test Year 1 - Year 1 & 2 NFER Test Suite 2 - NFER Test Suite 2 for Years 3, 4 & 5 - Formal exams in all GCSE subjects in June for years 7 to 9 - Formal exams in all GCSE subjects in November and June for years 10 & 11 - GL CATs Year 4, 7 (Pupils joining the senior after Year 7 take CATs on arrival) - Year 1 teacher assessment - Year 1 to 6 end of unit tests in Abacus Maths (Active Learn) - Year 1 to 6 end of unit self-assessment in Literacy - End of unit/topic tests in Senior School - On-going teacher assessment: Observation in lessons, asking questions to individual children, assessment of work.
 Regular class tests - LAMDA up to Grade 8: the Communication Award starting in the Reception Staff, Verse and Prose, Acting, Choral Speaking, and Musical Theatre - LCM: Singing - IDTA: Ballet, Tap, Modern Jazz, Freestyle (disco) and Gymnastic Dance. - Associated Board Royal School of Music: Piano - London College of Music: Singing and Musical Theatre.